joonlabs/dl4nlp-unsupervised-metrics/README.md

 # Unsupervised Metrics

+## IMPORTANT Hint:

+This is a fork of the original repository [Unsupervised Metrics](https://github.com/potamides/unsupervised-metrics.git) and focuses on the `/experiments/bucc2018` folder.
+For more detail enter the folder and open the `README.md` there.

+## Introduction

 [Unsupervised-Metrics](https://github.com/potamides/unsupervised-metrics) is a
 Python library which allows researches and developers alike to experiment with state-of-the-art evaluation metrics for machine translation.
 The focus hereby